 From the establishment files reviewed, the audit team noted that where significant non compliances were identified during official control inspections; additional inspections were carried out.
-The audit team noted that following enforcement action, several follow up inspections were carried out to ensure that the non compliances had been closed out.

 4.3.
 Risk Categorisation

 Article 3 of Regulation (EC) No. 882/2004 requires that official controls are carried out regularly, on a risk basis and with appropriate frequency.
 In doing so, account must be taken of identified risks that may influence food safety, past records of FBOs, the reliability of own checks and any additional information on non compliance.